the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 # leanpub-end-insert
 ~~~~~~~

-If you extrapolate the test cases, you may end up for one test case per reducer action.
-We will just focus on one action though, the rest is up as exercise for you.
-In general, the reducer function accepts a state and an action and returns a new state, which means essentially every reducer test follows the same pattern:
+If you extrapolate the test cases, there should be one test case per reducer action.
+We will focus on a single action, which you can use to perform the rest as exercise yourself.
+The reducer function accepts a state and an action, and then returns a new state, so reducer tests follow the same pattern:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~